datastructures-js/graph/README.md

     </td>
     <td align="center">boolean</td>
     <td>
-      Graph: O(K) : K = number of connected edges to the node
+      Graph: O(K) : K = number of connected edges to the vertex
       <br />
       DirectedGraph: O(E) : E = number of edges in the graph
     </td>